noahehall/theBookOfNoah/0current/proxy/haproxy.md

   - _nbproc_ vs _nbthread_
     - use _nbthread_ (threads) when resources are limited; dont scale as well as nbproc (multiple processes)
     - use _nbproc_ to support multi processes; scale far superior than threads (nbthread)
+    - always set `cpu-map` when using either to pin processes to a specific core for max performance
 - somtimes
   - add _deny_stats_ argument to a _http-request deny_ directive to set custom response codes when rejecting request